Ringomed/ggvanced/README.md

 ## The `subset` argument

-Sometimes, we want to retaining the scale from all records, but display only a subset of data.
+Sometimes, we want to retain the scale from all records, but display only a subset of data.
 This is enabled through the subset argument, which specifies the names of groups to be displayed.

 ```{r}